ibm-cloud-docs/vpc/vpn-onprem-check-point.md

 These instructions are based on Check Point Security Gateway, Software Release [R81.10].
 Earlier versions of Check Point software are not supported.
 {: note}

-Read [VPN gateway limitations](/docs/vpc?topic=vpc-vpn-limitations) before you continue to connect to your on-premises peer.
+Read [Known issues for VPN gateways](/docs/vpc?topic=vpc-vpn-limitations) before you continue to connect to your on-premises peer.
 {: tip}

 Because Check Point Security Gateway uses IKEv1 by default, you must create a custom IKE and IPsec policy to replace the default auto-negotiation policy for the VPN in your VPC.